The Restless Years: Famous alumni

-There was a high turnover of young performers in the series, it was a training ground for many stars including Peter Mochrie in his debut as Ric Moran.
+There was a high turnover of young performers in the series.
+It was a training ground for many stars including Peter Mochrie in his debut as Ric Moran.
 He would go on to appear in film Winter of Our Dreams starring Bryan Brown and Judy Davis.

-Others included Lenore Smith, Penny Cook (A Country Practice and E Street), Anna Hruby, Martin Sacks (Blue Heelers), Warren Blondell, Joanne Stanley, Lisa Crittenden (Sons and Daughters, Prisoner) and Jacqui Gordon, while Peter Phelps and Kim Lewis would also find fame on Sons and Daughters.
+Others included Tom Burlinson (The Man From Snowy River), Penny Cook (A Country Practice and E Street), Anna Hruby, Martin Sacks (Blue Heelers), Lenore Smith (The Flying Doctors), Joanne Stanley, Lisa Crittenden (Sons and Daughters, Prisoner) and Jacqui Gordon, while Peter Phelps and Kim Lewis would also find fame on Sons and Daughters.

 Jon (Sonny) Blake played Alan Archer in the series.
-He starred in a number of films after leaving The Restless Years, including The Anzacs, Freedom, amongst others, and the 1986 film, The Light Horsemen, in which he was dubbed the next 'Mel Gibson'.
+He starred in a number of films after leaving The Restless Years, including The Anzacs, Freedom, amongst others, and the 1986 film, The Light Horsemen, in which he was dubbed the next Mel Gibson.
 Tragically, he was severely injured on the last day of filming in a car accident.
 He sustained permanent brain damage ending a promising career.
 He died in 2011.